s3664099/SpaceInvaders/README.md

 - getScore(): The current score is returned

 - getLevel(): The current level is returned.

+- increaseLevel(): increases the level of the player by one.

 - getLives(): The number of lives that the player has is returned.